Pension Credit: Assistance with Council Tax

 Anyone who was in receipt of the Guarantee Credit part of Pension Credit was also eligible for full Council Tax Benefit, which covered the cost of their Council Tax bill.
 Whilst Council Tax Benefit itself was abolished in 2013, a new system of benefit entitlement, known as Council Tax Reductions (marketed by many councils as Council Tax Support) was introduced.
-However, for pensioners in particular, the Council Tax rate must be set to zero if they are in receipt of Guarantee Credit, maintaining the same level of support.
+However, people in receipt of the Guarantee Credit element of Pension Credit (or who would meet the same qualifying rules) must continue to receive a 100% discount (that is, a Council Tax bill of £0).

 Assistance with rent

 Anyone who was in receipt of the Guarantee Credit part of Pension Credit was also eligible for full Housing Benefit.
 This could be a significant amount, ensuring that a retired person in this position has their rent paid in full.
 However, the Coalition government proposed to change this rule in a substantial manner by abolishing Housing Benefit.
 It was intended that from October 2014, Pension Credit would gain a new core element for Housing costs comparable with the Housing Element of Universal Credit, for working-age benefit claimants.
 The Housing element would be based on Local Housing Allowance, in a similar manner to Housing Benefit, but payments would be incorporated within Pension Credit, rather than being a separate benefit claimed from the local council.
 It is not clear when, or if, this plan will be implemented.